 What else does the Center offer?

+As long as there has been Lyme disease, Stony Brook has been involved.
 When the symptoms of Lyme disease began emerging in the population, the test to confirm Lyme disease was invented by a Stony Brook microbiologist.
-So as long as there has been Lyme disease, Stony Brook has been involved.
 Because Suffolk County has been an epicenter for the disease since the beginning, Stony Brook has dedicated resources to understanding the disease process, investigating causes and treatments, and developing evidence-based best practices.
 Lyme disease, quite simply, is one of our areas of expertise.
 In fact, our Lyme laboratory has such high-quality testing that even hospitals in the city send their samples to us.
-Also important to note: Because this is a children’s hospital-based center, the Lyme Disease team has access to the full resources of Stony Brook.
+It’s also important to note that because this is a children’s hospital-based center, the Lyme Disease team has access to the full resources of Stony Brook.
 This includes specialists from the Pediatric Rheumatology, Pediatric Orthopedics, Pediatric Cardiology and Pediatric Neurology Departments, along with sophisticated diagnostic technology, neuropsychiatric evaluations, social work and other supporting services.
-The point is, we are able to deliver a comprehensive approach in one place, close to home.
+We are able to deliver a comprehensive approach in one place, close to home.

 For more information about Stony Brook Children's, call (631) 444-KIDS.

 |Search by Expert||Search by Topic||< Back to Your Expert||< Back to Your Topic|